1 Enlist the major IDEs that are commonly used for Node.JS development?

-MEAN (short form for MongoDB, Express.js, AngularJS, and Node.js) stack is a public and open-source JavaScript software bundle for building dynamic websites and web applications.
-Since all elements of MEAN stack aid programs are written in JavaScript, applications are written in any one of the languages for server-side and client-side execution environments.
-The components of the MEAN stack are higher-level including a web application presentation layer and not including an OS layer.
+MEAN (short form for MongoDB, Express.js, AngularJS, and Node.js) stack is a public and open-source JavaScript software bundle for building dynamic web sites and web applications.
+Since all elements of MEAN stack aid programs that are written in JavaScript, applications are written in any one of the languages for server-side and client-side execution environments.
+The components of MEAN stack are higher-level including a web application presentation layer and not including an OS layer.

 sdafasdfasdsdfadsfasdfasdfsdfadsfadsfasdfsdfdfdfdfdfdfdf